hmans/miniplex/README.md

 A joyfully minimal riff on ECS with a focus on Developer Experience.

+# 🚨 WORK IN PROGRESS 🚨

+Everythig you're seeing here is probably going to change quite a lot in the near future.
+I've added some preliminary documentation to convey an idea of how this thing ticks, but please don't build anything with it right now that you can't risk to have to rewrite a couple of days later. :-P

+Questions?
+Find me on [Twitter](https://twitter.com/hmans) or the [Poimandres Discord](https://discord.gg/aAYjm2p7c7).

 ### tl;dr

 **Optional, but recommended:** Define a type (or interface) that describes your entities: